-- (a) At national level, support the development, adoption and implementation of a policy for education for global citizenship and peacebuilding, with wide stakeholder buy-in. - (b) At national level, formalize agreements with a group of key actors the education ministry, UN agencies, specialized NGOs and so on, on a multi-year basis to support capacity development and phased introduction of effective programmes.
-(Commit limited funds over more years.) - (c) Support the development of reading skills in low income countries through provision of supplementary reading materials that specifically model or promote local, national and global citizenship and associated skills and values. - (d) Support international collaboration, framework development and comparative research to develop a stronger and more holistic curriculum approach to global citizenship and peacebuilding in difficult situations, such as in crisis-affected countries and low income countries, including issues of the balance between local, national and global dimensions and the content of the global dimension. - (e) Make a policy commitment to include education for local, national and global citizenship as part of current initiatives to promote conflict-sensitive educational response to crisis and education for development: in the development of programmes to support education and peacebuilding; in support for quality education for fragile states; and to develop standards for learning outcomes in low income countries. - (f) Make a policy commitment to support the global citizenship component of the UN Secretary General's education initiative.
+- (a) At national level, support the development, adoption and implementation of a policy for education for responsible citizenship and other learning together themes, with wide stakeholder buy-in. - (b) At national level, formalize agreements with a group of key actors -the education ministry, UN agencies, specialized NGOs and so on, on a multiyear basis to support capacity development and phased introduction of effective programmes.
+(Commit limited funds over more years.) - (c) Support the development of reading skills in low income countries through provision of supplementary reading materials that specifically model or promote conflict resolution, responsible citizenship, nondiscrimination, humanitarian action and associated skills and values. - (d) Support international collaboration, framework development and comparative research to develop a stronger and more holistic curriculum approach to citizenship and peacebuilding in difficult situations, such as

+- in crisis-affected countries and low income countries, including issues of the balance between and content of the local, national and global dimensions and the content of the latter. - (e) Make a policy commitment to include education for conflict resolution and other learning to live together themes as part of current initiatives to promote conflict-sensitive educational response to crisis and education for peacebuilding, and in education assistance programmes generally, as a component of quality education.

 Appendix 1.
-Example of holistic curriculum objectives for use in curriculum evaluation or planning in the area of education for local, national and global citizenship or "learning to live together"23
+Example of holistic curriculum objectives for use in curriculum evaluation or planning in the area of education for "learning to live together"1

 COVERAGE OF OBJECTIVES

 Strong Some Little Negative e.g. bias, aggression

-Basic life competencies Interpersonal
+Basic life competencies

-Accepting existence of differences, multifaceted personal identity

-Empathy

-Lessening bias and prejudice

-Inclusion, non-discrimination, fairness, justice

-Respect for others and for their needs

-Good interpersonal communication

-Cooperation and teamwork (including in heterogenous groups)

-Assertive communication/refusal skills
+Interpersonal

+Accepting existence of differences, multifaceted personal identity Empathy Lessening bias and prejudice Inclusion, non-discrimination, fairness, justice Respect for others and for their needs Good interpersonal communication Cooperation and teamwork (including in heterogenous groups) Assertive communication/refusal skills Negotiation/mediation/conflict resolution Advocacy oriented to helping others,

+peacebuilding, citizenship, human rights

+Intrapersonal Emotional awareness Emotional self-management, eg of anger, grief, stress Increasing personal confidence and self-esteem/self-respect

-$^{^{23}}$ This matrix, from GTZ, Learning to Live Together: Building Skills, Values and Attitudes for the Twenty-first Century (Eschborn: GTZ, 2008), pp. 64-68, was developed as the outcome of a consultative process conducted jointly by UNESCO International Bureau of Education and GTZ.
-The case studies and analyses presented in Part Two of the present document indicate that a holistic framework for "education for global citizenship" could be developed on similar lines, and sequentially for different age-groups.
+1 This matrix, from GTZ, Learning to Live Together: Building Skills, Values and Attitudes for the Twentyfirst Century (Eschborn: GTZ, 2008), pp. 64-68, was developed as the outcome of a consultative process conducted jointly by UNESCO International Bureau of Education and GTZ.